I captioned it, “This seemed like a good idea an hour ago. #help”.

 Second, fruity pebbles are suppose to be pebbles, not fruity clumps.
 I encountered a lot of clumps that I had to carefully pull apart color by color.

-Third, fruity pebbles make ridiculously cute rainbows, especially rainbows on donuts :)
+Third, fruity pebbles make ridiculously cute rainbows, especially rainbows donuts :)

 I may be a bad food blogger because I am sharing a recipe that is quite ridiculous and time consuming.
-Between you and me, I don’t actually expect you to make this one.
+Between you and me, I don’t actually expect you to make these rainbow donuts.
 I know!
 Why would I share something so cute but so ridiculous?
 Well let’s reintroduce ourselves..
 Hi I’m Beth and I like making over the top recipes.

 If you do make these super adorable rainbow donuts, you need to send me a picture because you totally deserve an award.
 I’ll even write you a letter and tell you how awesome you are. :)

-We have another recipe in store that uses fruity pebbles, but I promise you won’t have to sort them by color :)
+We have another recipe in store that uses fruity pebbles, but I promise you won’t have to sort them by color like these rainbow donuts :)

 Yield: 6 donuts